gottacatchenall/dissertation_prospectus/tex/prospectus.md

 ## Community Structure

 The search for generality among ecological communities long flummoxed early ecologists, culminating in the (saying) community ecology is "a mess" (citation).
-Many of the premises of ecology necessitate that its phenomena are complex in cause and outcome.
-One of the most powerful tools for problem-solving in mathematics is paying attention to what is _invariant_ about a system, meaning that which does not change in the system, even as we adjust its parameters (Polya citation?).
-Ecosystems vary in seemingly dimensionless ways.
-Yet, we can still find an invariant in ecology---the amount of energy per unit area on the planet is a measurable value, and insofar as we have any undisputed "laws" in science, one that is commonly accepted is that energy has to go somewhere.

-The application of thermodynamics to trophic communities led to a renaissance(?) in our understanding of trophic community structure.
-We directly had measureable things we could test against a model's expectation, like allometric scaling (cite), metabolic use (cite), and energy-efficiency in trophic interactions (cite).
-This enabled us to make more sophistocated predictions about community structure in empirical systems (stouffer paper, trophic theory islandbiogeo), and to further develop generative models of ecological networks that fit empirical food-webs.